5 Steps to Complete Asset Recovery

 Data is erased using one of the following methods: clearing, purging or physical destruction.
 Following data destruction, all units are tested prior to being resold back into the market for quality assurance.
 Items that cannot be reused will be processed for end-of-life recycling.

 Clients receive certificates of destruction and recycling following material processing.
 Additional reporting and certificate documents are created as needed based on the scope of work.
 Refurbished electronics are either resold back into the market, or reallocated within the company for use within a different department.

 It’s important to ensure the management of retired IT assets is being handled in a timely manner due to quickly decreasing market values.
 The longer an item is stored, the more that item will decrease in value.
 Depending on how much IT equipment your company manages it is recommended to have an ongoing relationship with your vendor to ensure regular and timely pickups are occurring.

-Choosing your vendor can be a daunting task but there is guidance online that can help you assess if you’re currently working with or selecting the vendor that’s right for you.
+Choosing your vendor can be overwhelming but there is guidance online that can help you assess if you’re currently working with or selecting the vendor that’s right for you.